Everand: An update about this audiobook subscription

 And they automatically play over wifi, but you can download anything for offline listening too.

-They don’t have everything, for sure, but it’s good enough to keep me busy for a LONG time.
+They don’t have everything, for sure, but it’s a good enough catalog to keep me busy for a LONG time.

 The other thing to know about Everand is that it’s not a controlled platform for kids – there is plenty of adult material included so it’s not something I’d just hand over to a kid and let them go wild with.